Royal tern: Description

+This is a large tern, second only to the Caspian tern among terns in the Americas, but is unlikely to be confused with this "carrot-billed" giant, which has extensive dark underwing patches.
+Adults have an average wingspan of 130 cm for both sexes, with a range from 125–135 cm.
+Its bill-to-tail length ranges from 45–50 cm and the weight is anywhere from 350–500 g.
+The Old World West African crested tern T. albididorsalis and greater crested tern T. bergii are the same size; vagrant royal terns in Europe need careful documentation to distinguish them from the West African crested tern, which has also been recorded in Europe.
+The royal tern can also be confused with the smaller elegant tern T. elegans; that has a longer but slenderer, slightly downcurved, bill, and a longer crest.

+The royal tern has a stout orange-red bill, pale silvery-gray upperparts, and white underparts.
+Its legs are black.
+The entire crown is black with a shaggy, erectable crest on the nape in the spring during courtship and the start of the breeding season.
+From early summer into late winter, the black becomes first patchy and then fully white on the forehead and upper crown, retaining black only on the nape.
+Compared to elegant tern, its molt out of breeding plumage is about two months earlier (June, versus August, for northern populations), and more extensively white.
+Juvenile royal terns are similar to non-breeding adults, differing in the juveniles having darker gray to blackish marks on the wings, and a yellower bill.

 The calls of the royal tern are usually short, clear shrills.
-Some of the shrills sound like kree or tsirr; the royal tern also has a more plover like whistle that is longer, rolling and is more melodious.
+Some of the shrills sound like kree or tsirr; it also has a more plover-like whistle that is longer, rolling, and more melodious.

-In parts of its range, the royal tern could be confused with the elegant tern, but the elegant tern has a longer, more curved, bill and shows more white on the forehead in winter.

 Distribution and habitat

 The royal tern is found on both coasts of the Americas.
-In the east during the breeding season (April to July) it is primarily found from Texas to Virginia.
-There are scattered breeding records as far north as Long Island, New York, coastally as far south as French Guiana, and on several Caribbean islands.
-Isolated breeding sites have been found in Argentina.
+In the northeast, during the breeding season (April to July) it is primarily found from Texas to Virginia, with scattered breeding records as far north as Long Island, New York, and south to French Guiana, and on several Caribbean islands.
+It also breeds in the southeast from southeastern Brazil south to Chubut Province in Argentina.
 The wintering range in the east is from North Carolina south to Panama and the Guianas and throughout the Caribbean.
 The western population nests from California to Mexico and winters from California south to Peru.
-Argentinian breeders may disperse into Brazil.
+Argentinian breeders are resident or disperse into Brazil.